jaccomeijer/render-jsx-plugin-poc/README.md

 # render-jsx-plugin-poc

 Proof of concept for Esbuild Render JSX Plugin.
+As described in [this blog post](https://www.jaccomeijer.nl/blog/render-jsx-plugin/).

 ## Requirements